KonstantinosRamm/RockPaperScissors/README.md

 ```bash
 git clone https://github.com/KonstantinosRamm/RockPaperScissors.git
 ```
-this will clone the repository and make a new folder with the project inside.
+this will clone the repository and make a new folder with the project inside the folder you currently are via the terminal.you can change the folder with you're at with cd /folder/you/want

 ## 2)navigate to the rock paper scissors folder.